 An Unnamed Levite Goes Wild

-If judge Deborah is the reluctant hero and Micah is the anti-hero, then the final character listed in the book of Judges might be viewed as a questionable hero.
+If Judge Deborah is the reluctant hero and Micah is the anti-hero, then the final character listed in the book of Judges might be viewed as a questionable hero.
 This judge, a Levite whose name is not given, has a dubious set of morals and a morose method of getting attention.
-Consider:
+He’s a most questionable judge.

 - The Levite had a concubine who ran away from him.
 He waited four months, before looking for her.